1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 Website: www.e-foods.co.uk or such other website via which the Company may make the Software available to the Customer.

 1.2 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).

 1.3 Unless the context otherwise requires, words in the singular shall include the plural and in the plural include the singular.

-1.4 A reference to writing or written includes faxes and e-mail.
+1.4 A reference to writing or written includes e-mail.

 2.1 In relation to the Software:

 (a) the Company hereby grants to the Customer on and subject to the terms and conditions of this agreement a non-exclusive, non-transferable licence to allow Authorised Users to access the Software through the Website and to use the Software solely for the Customer’s business purposes and for the duration of the Main Contract;